 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 Music, Memory and Society.
 Adorno and Eisler argue that: “As a matter of principle, priority goes to the truly novel musical resources.
-However, motion-picture music can also summon other musical resources of the most varied nature, on the condition that it reaches the … Continue reading Distant Voices, Still Lives (Part 3) – Music, Memory and Society.
+However, motion-picture music can also summon other musical resources of the most varied nature, on the condition that it reaches the most advanced contemporary modes of composing, which are characterized by … Continue reading Distant Voices, Still Lives (Part 3) – Music, Memory and Society.

 Terence Davies is perhaps the most important creative force to emerge from Liverpool since The Beatles.
 The veteran filmmaker, who only has a handful of films to his name, is the quintessential art cinema director who mixes art house visuals with kitchen sink realism and autobiographical narratives.
-His first full length film is an exercise … Continue reading Distant Voices, Still Lives – Terence Davies (1988)
+His first full length film is an exercise in storytelling and makes a relatively straightforward drama seem something … Continue reading Distant Voices, Still Lives – Terence Davies (1988)